 The arrival of a child’s first piggy bank teaches at an early age that pennies, dimes and nickels can add up to dollars pretty quickly.

 - Weekly Allowance – Spend Some and Save Some

 Help children see the value of spending a little now and putting some aside to spend later.
 Giving some to a worthy cause can also be suggested.
 If you provide your children with an allowance, you can start them off right by requiring them to budget and save a portion of it.

 - That First Job – Time to Open a Bank Account and an IRA!

 Ask a young person what he or she will do with the income from their first job, such as babysitting or doing yard work for the neighbors.
 Encourage them to think about their spending and savings options.
-Many teenagers today make enough money to open their own checking account or a joint one with their parents.
+Many teenagers today make enough money to open their own checking account with their parents.
 It’s even possible to open a retirement account.

 - The Big Things They Want – What it Takes to Buy Them

-So they want the latest game console or MP3 player.
-Or maybe it’s a special school trip or even a car someday.
+So they want the latest game console, MP3 player or even a car someday.
 Saving for these takes time.
 Now’s the time to talk about being disciplined to save for what we want and being realistic about our needs and wants.